brockmanmatt/CoverageTrends/README.md

 _TODO_ Selenium for sites that don't have it

-_TODO_ Followup: Can I install selenium easily with reqs.txt
+_TODO_ Followup: Can I install selenium easily with reqs.txt (I think the answer is no)

+_TODO_ Figure out how to hook this into a github website with JS

 ## oh, GDELT apparently already does this hourly on a larger scale.